pchunduri6/rag-demystified/blog.md

 Answer:
 ```

 Both the retrieval methods only differ in the context used for the LLM call.
 For vector retrieval, we use the top K most similar data chunks to the sub-query as context.
-For summarization retrieval, we use the entire data source as context.
+For summary retrieval, we use the entire data source as context.

 ### Response Aggregation